dievik/Calculator/README.md

 # Calculator
-Simple Calculator in Javascript, styled with CSS
+Simple Calculator in Javascript, styled with CSS.